-Christopher George Latore Wallace (May 21, 1972 – March 9, 1997), best known as The Notorious B.I.G., was an American rapper of Jamaican parents.
+Christopher George Latore Wallace (May 21, patient 1972 – March 9, diagnosis 1997), best known as The Notorious B.I.G., was an American rapper of Jamaican parents.
 He was also known as Biggie Smalls (after a character in the 1975 film Let’s Do It Again), Big Poppa, and The Black Frank White (after the main character of the 1990 film King of New York).

 Wallace was raised in the Brooklyn borough of New York City.
 When Wallace released his debut album Ready to Die in 1994, he became a central figure in the East Coast hip-hop scene and increased New York’s visibility at a time when West Coast artists were more common in the mainstream.
 The following year, Wallace led his childhood friends to chart success through his protégé group, Junior M.A.F.I.A.
 While recording his second album, Wallace was heavily involved in the East Coast/West Coast hip-hop feud, dominating the scene at the time.